thetardigrades/SolanaGameServer/README.md

 Please note, TLS is not presently associated with any venture funding as of January 2022.

-## Can I fork/self-host and sell parts of this?
+## Can I fork/self-host and sell parts of this anyway?
-No, nor should you.
+Technically yes, but should you, probably not.
 Aside from legalities, it's not an economically useful thing to do.
 It takes time and money to build & maintain any form of infrastructure.
-With any software infrastructure (including B2B-friendly smart contracts, such as this), it takes time and effort to support forks.
+With any software infrastructure (including B2B-friendly smart contracts, such as this), it takes time and effort to support personal forks - even direct copy-pastes.

-The software development time-cost and trust-cost associated with using an unofficial fork exceeds the relative benefit of forking - particularly since patches are welcome.
+The software development time, security and trust-costs associated with using an unofficial fork exceeds the relative benefit of forking - particularly since patches (security and beta features) are welcome.

-Self-hosting is also expensive - it can cost thousands of dollars to run QA against the new release and.
+Self-hosting is also expensive - it can cost thousands of dollars to run QA against the new release and hundreds of dollars to deploy new versions of code to mainnet.

+It's also kinda a job itself to self-host (system reliability engineering / infrastructure engineering).
+The contributors(s) of this codebase should enjoy building scalable infrastructure.

 Companies who are interested in direct-support (e.g. integrating your game's mechanics) - make your pitch in the public issues or feature requests.
 If it's of interest to anyone (either me or anyone